atrocore/atrocore/docs/01.atrocore/03.administration/04.connections/docs.md

 - **Customer** (required): The customer identifier for Scope Visio
 - **Organisation** (required): The organization identifier for Scope Visio

-### AI Services

-Following connection types are available only with [AI Integration](../../../05.pim/11.ai-integration/) module.

 ### AtroCore Integration

 #### AtroCore